suspect-devices/digithink/docs/legacy/serverdocs/ResliverFailureNotes.md

+#Foobarred zfs filesystem

 When replacing our new disks there were hard errors on the disk being reslivered from.
+(spot the error....)

 	root@bs2020:~# zpool status -v
 	  pool: devel